GeorgeStrakhov/minimal_agent/README.md

 ### Memory System (`tools/memory/`)

-A tool-based memory system that allows the agent to:
+A tool-based memory system that allows the pup to:
 - Save information for future use
 - Recall previously stored information
 - Validate memory operations